 From 3:00 – 10:00 the Veterans Resource Fair transforms Washington Street and Washington Street Bridge into an informational and educational center featuring organizations from across Rhode Island dedicated to providing services to veterans and their families.

-From 3:00 – 9:00 pm there will be a display of classic and current Military Vehicles on the College Street Bridge.
+From 3:00 – 9:00 pm there is typically a display of classic and current Military Vehicles on the College Street Bridge.

 Sunset – 9:00 pm Memorial Tributes and Dedications in Memorial Park.
 Monuments will be lit in honor of all of our Veterans.
 Wreaths will be placed at the World War, WWII, and Korean War memorials.
 Starting at approximately 6:35 pm buglers will play taps throughout Memorial Park.
 Read more about the Memorial Tributes and Dedications in Memorial Park.